 Looking for the perfect toy, gift or craft supply?
 Discover Amsterdam's best toy stores, as recommended by the Mamas.

-De Kleine Eland A crowded store in the Jordaan which manages to stock many different toys.
-They have wooden ride-on toys hanging from the ceiling, a large range of miniatures for dolls houses, a good selection of dress-up clothes, wooden toys for babies, train sets and loads more.
-There is a railway set at the back which your children can play with while you shop.
+De Kleine Eland A packed-to-the-rafters store in the Jordaan carries a wide range of toys, from wooden ride-on toys hanging from the ceiling, miniatures for dolls houses, dress-up clothes, wooden toys for babies to train sets (and everything in between).
+A large draw-factor to the store is the railway set at the back which your children can play with while you shop.